 Oh, no, it’s just not you.
 Don’t worry about it.
 Hey, Carol.

 They rolled us in softball.
-And even though you know, we were on teams, I was always stuck out as far out in the field as possible, because then I didn’t have to catch anything.
-Until one day, somebody hit this fly up in the air and I I’m standing there with my glove going, it’s coming to me.
+And even though you know, we were on teams, I was always stuck out as far out in the field as possible because then I didn’t have to catch anything.
+Until one day, somebody hit this fly up in the air and I’m standing there with my glove going, it’s coming to me.
 I’m going I’ve got it.
 I’ve got it.
 I’ve got it.

 And it landed right in front of me.
 I didn’t have it.
 And yeah, so that was the most horrible time of my life spending claims off Paul.
-My sister, on the other hand, was a great basketball or volleyball player.
+My sister, on the other hand, was a great basketball and volleyball player.
 So she got the ball skills and I didn’t.